public-accountability/littlesis-main/README.md

 ```

-Installs gems and creates sphnix indexes.
-Inside the container run:
+Install gems and create sphnix indexes.
+Run this *inside* the container:

 ``` bash
 /scripts/setup.sh